-- 1. It is the responsibility of the student to have the phone numbers of the clinical instructors, these numbers have been provided in this syllabus. - 2.
-The student must call in absences to the clinical site AND a clinical instructor.
-The student must call a clinical instructor no later than 9:00pm the night before, or between 5:30am and 06:00am on the day of the absence.
+- 1. It is the responsibility of the student to have the phone numbers of the clinical instructors, program director and facilities.
+These numbers have been provided in student's OneDrive folder. - 2.
+The student must call in absence or tardy to the clinical site AND a clinical instructor.
+The student must call a clinical instructor instructor no later between 5:30am and 06:00am on the day of the absence.

 You must also contact the facility before 6:30 am the morning of the absence!